magnolia-community/shopify-light-connector-magnolia/README.md

 This project demonstrates how to connect to a 3rd party system (Shopify) from Magnolia using configuration only, no code.
 It makes use of the [REST Client](https://docs.magnolia-cms.com/product-docs/6.2/Modules/List-of-modules/REST-Client-module.html) feature.

-Note: Several features require Magnolia DXCore.

 The `shopify-connector` directory is a light module that you can use in your project.

 The `shopify-connector-demo` directory is a light module demonstrating how to use it.

+Note: Several features require Magnolia DXCore.

+Tested on Magnolia 6.2.19 (Expected to work on all 6.2 versions)

 ![Usage in pages aapp](/shopify-connector-demo/_dev/README-shopify-connector-1.png "Pages app")